ReyhanPatria/spring-cloud-conract-demo/README.md

 There are two approaches in implementing the use of cotnracts in your projects.
 A producer driven approach and a consumer driven approach.

+# How to write contracts
+The Spring Cloud Contract project facilitates writing contracts in multiple formats, the main format that's supported is Groovy.
+You can write contracts then immedieately publish it, but the standard is to test the contract you've written so as to make sure it complies with the implementation itself.
+Spring Cloud Contract provide contract testing as a plugin for Maven which you'll need to add to your project to use in addition to the Spring Cloud Contract dependecy itself.

 # Producer Driven Approach
 In Spring Cloud Contract the contract is published by the producer of the contract.
 The contracts define the response that'll be sent from the producers endpoints.
 So a simple approach for implementing contracts in your projects is for the producer to issue contracts on how its endpoints will behave, then the consuming application can use the contracts directly.